azouaoui-cv/inzouzouwetrust.github.io/blog/PARIS_AI7.md

 Anomaly detection is a hard technical problem.
 Besides *no learning* can be done as there are *no labels* on the data Datadog handles.

 ###### Typical use cases
-Typical use cases involve Round-robin web requests as they can easily be modelized as independent statistical processes and GBM (Generic Buffer Management) heap monitoring.
+Typical use cases involve round-robin web requests as they can easily be modelized as independent statistical processes and GBM (Generic Buffer Management) heap monitoring.

 For instance, Datadog can provide a forecast of the next 30 minutes at a 10 seconds granularity.
 Forecast is defined as: